-Under Alternative B, as the private lands and ROWs are acquired on Cross and Bois Bubert Islands, they would be included in the WSA or designated wilderness area through administrative action.
-In addition, we would conduct another wilderness review in 15 years to evaluate all lands acquired in the interim, simultaneous with our revision of the CCP.
+Under Alternative B, we would conduct another wilderness review in 15 years to include all newly acquired islands, simultaneous with our revision of the CCP.
 There are 87 islands proposed for Service acquisition in this CCP alternative.

 Alternative C. Under this alternative, all eight WSAs (3,125 acres) would be recommended suitable for wilderness designation and managed as described in Alternative B above.
 Under Alternative C, however, future wilderness reviews would be conducted bi-annually to allow us to evaluate newly acquired islands soon after they are acquired.
 There are 151 islands proposed for Service acquisition in this CCP alternative.